GloriaFriesen/track-suggestor/README.md

   * _Select your answers and click Submit button to reveal your suggested Epicodus programming language track_

 ###### OR
-* _Go to directly to my gh-page and complete the quiz: <http://gloriafriesen.github.io/track-match>_
+* _Go directly to my gh-page and complete the quiz: <http://gloriafriesen.github.io/track-match>_

 ## Known Bugs